 Cybersecurity jobs in Kentucky

-There is an alarming shortage of cybersecurity technicians throughout the United States in 2019.
-The jobs are there, the salaries are above average, but still there are tens of thousands of unfilled vacancies.
-In the same year, a CNN article highlighted the problems Kentucky is having securing its voting equipment.
-While a great deal of that problem is funding related, also highlighted is the lack of cybersecurity technicians to work with the digital voting equipment.
+A CNN article in 2019 highlighted the problems Kentucky is having securing its voting equipment.
+While a great deal of that problem is funding-related, also highlighted is the lack of cybersecurity technicians to work with the digital voting equipment.

-Fast-forward 2021, The Bureau of Labor Statistics reported that the average rate of security analysts in Alabama is at $42.34, and the average annual salary of $88,070.
+The Bureau of Labor Statistics reported that the average rate of security analysts in Kentucky is $46.55, and the average annual salary of $96,810.
+Cyberseek website also reported that 8,097 cybersecurity workers are currently employed and there are 2,892 jobs available in Kentucky.

 Cybersecurity in Kentucky